ahmsay/GraphQL-Hollow-Knight/README.md

 # Hollow Knight GraphQL
-This is a GraphQL API providing information about a video game named Hollow Knight.
-The data is fetched from MongoDB.</br>
+This is a GraphQL API providing information about a video game named Hollow Knight.</br>
 Try it on https://hollow-knight-gql.herokuapp.com/graphql

 <p>